woshiwpa/SmartMath/README.md

 Also note that everything is written by JAVA.
 The pro is it is compatiable with most of devices.
 The con is it is slow.

-If you want to use this lib in your app, please recognize it when your app starts.
-Also, please make contribution to this lib during your development.
+If you want to use CoreMathImgProc lib in your app, or you want to develop your own app based on SmartMath, please recognize it when your app starts.
+Also, please make contribution to the CoreMathImgProc lib and SmartMath during your development.
 Thanks.